Davidson Seamount off the coast of central California, USA. Click image for larger view and image credit.

 Monterey Bay Aquarium Research Institute

-Andrew DeVogelaere, Ph.D.
+Andrew DeVogelaere, PhD

 Monterey Bay National Marine Sanctuary

-Making Movies
+Making movies

-Protecting the Seamount
+Protecting the seamount

-Technology for Conservation and Science
+Technology for conservation and science

-MBARI's areas of expertise in this expedition include the unique technologies that allow all three groups the access to Davidson, plus the scientific understanding of the terrain and the ecosystem that MBARI researchers have gathered from previous visits.
-MBARI's skilled ROV pilots are some of the best in the world and bring the world of the deep sea within view, while also deploying sensitive and expensive research equipment.
-It is a delicate ballet to keep a 3000 kg robot sub from smashing into the ancient corals, while at the same time filming with a television crew, testing for subtle water currents, and collecting precious samples.
-MBARI's mission includes supporting science that is socially relevant to the public and to decision-makers.
-While they are helping with the Sanctuary's science and resource protection goals, MBARI researchers are also gathering information that will allow them to plan more extensive science programs for this and other seamounts.
-The BBC and Sanctuary have access to the skills and talents of MBARI staff and the incredible MBARI technology.
+MBARI's areas of expertise in this expedition include the unique technologies that allow all three groups to access Davidson, plus the scientific understanding of the terrain and the ecosystem that MBARI researchers have gathered from previous visits.
+MBARI's skilled ROV pilots are some of the best in the world.
+They help bring the the deep sea within view, while also deploying sensitive and expensive research equipment.
+It is a delicate "ballet" to keep a 3,000 kg robot sub from smashing into the ancient corals, while at the same time filming with a television crew, testing for subtle water currents, and collecting precious samples.

 A model for the future